In this article, DUI Defense Lawyer discusses DUI as a Reason for Deportation. Click on the links below to go directly to your topic of interest.

 California Labor Code 432.7 says that private employers or organizations can ask only for the record which resulted in a conviction.
 Also, if you have an attorney get a dismissal of your case under Penal Code 1203.4, the employee cannot ask you about such a DUI conviction.
 The petition under PC 1203.4 is used to be known as expungement.
 To qualify you to need:

 - not to serve time in state prison;

 - not be charged with any other criminal offenses at the moment.

 If you meet all these requirements a Los Angeles DUI attorney can expunge your DUI case from the criminal record.
 This will help with employment, however, the expungement under PC 1203.4 will not completely remove the DUI from your record; the record will still show that the offense was dismissed under Penal Code 1203.4

 Having an experienced Los Angeles DUI lawyer or Los Angeles Criminal Attorney represent you in court helps you to win your case.
 A Los Angeles Criminal Defense or Los Angeles DUI Attorney will know how to fight your case and what to do in court to get your Los Angeles DUI dismissed.

 A DUI conviction is not deportable – but it can indirectly cause deportation because it will disqualify you from an immigration benefit, cause a denial of an immigration bond, or prevent you from establishing a good moral character.

 EXAMPLE: You were detained by ICE and want to fight your deportation.
-The Immigration judge denies your request for an immigration bond because you have an old DUI conviction.
+The Immigration judge denies your request for an immigration bond because you have a Los Angeles DUI conviction.

 EXAMPLE: You have DACA and you get arrested and convicted of a DUI.
 DACA is denied upon renewal because of a DUI conviction.